domitille-bonnemain/Meteor-Impact-Globe/README.md

 Le projet a duré deux semaines, ce qui nous a amenés à nous concentrer sur des solutions efficaces et à travailler avec rigueur pour atteindre nos objectifs dans les délais impartis.

 Ce projet nous a permis de développer nos compétences en programmation web tout en nous familiarisant avec la collaboration en équipe et la gestion de projet.

+---ENGLISH VERSION---
+# Meteor Impact Globe

+## Introduction

+This project was developed as part of a school project by a team of three: Domitille Bonnemain, Guillaume Depecker, and Marion Ochem.
+We also received valuable assistance from a software engineer based in Canada, Domitille's brother, who helped us organize and make effective decisions.

+## Project Overview

+Meteor Impact Globe is an interactive web application for visualizing meteorite impacts around the world.
+Our goal was to create a user-friendly and informative platform that uses data from NASA's API to display these events on an interactive map.

+## Project Architecture

+The Meteor Impact Globe project is primarily structured around three major components:

+1. **Data Retrieval (NASA API)**:
+   - We used NASA's API to collect information on meteorite impacts worldwide.
+   - A JavaScript script was set up to asynchronously query the API and retrieve the necessary data.

+2. **Data Display (Leaflet for the world map)**:
+   - We integrated the Leaflet library to display an interactive world map in our web application.
+   - Data on meteorite impacts is displayed as impact points represented by red circles on the Leaflet map.
+   - We used HTML, CSS, and JavaScript to manipulate HTML elements and CSS styles to create a user-friendly interface.

+3. **User Interaction**:
+   - Users can interact with the application using sorting features to display meteorites based on various criteria such as name, date, mass, latitude, longitude, and country.
+   - The user interface was designed to be intuitive and user-friendly, allowing users to easily navigate through the data and view meteorite details with ease.

+## Technologies Used

+- JavaScript
+- HTML
+- CSS
+- Leaflet (for the world map)

+## Features

+1. Use of NASA's API to retrieve information on meteorite impacts.
+2. Display of data as impact points on an interactive world map.
+3. Ability to sort displayed meteorites based on various criteria.
+4. User-friendly and intuitive interface.

+## Collaboration and Organization

+We used Jamboard to create a collaborative dashboard to stay organized and focus on our initial idea without deviating from our goal.
+The assistance of the software engineer was invaluable in structuring our ideas and making effective decisions quickly.

+We also adopted various programming approaches, including pair programming, mob programming, as well as solo development, allowing us to leverage the strengths of each team member.

+## Learnings

+On this project, I learned how to organize and structure a project thanks to the engineer who briefed and advised us on the best approach.
+I also gained new technical skills, including using an API, reading and displaying JSON files, and integrating dynamic data on a world map using a library like Leaflet.
+Additionally, this project helped me develop my ability to work within a limited time frame with constraints to meet.

+## Project Duration

+The project lasted two weeks, which required us to focus on effective solutions and work rigorously to achieve our goals within the allotted time.

+This project allowed us to develop our web programming skills while becoming familiar with teamwork and project management.